marcwie/sedac-gpw-parser/README.md

 # Design principle & objectives
-- Be as light as possible on RAM (storing the entire dataset into RAM causes unexpected behaviour on low memory high performance clusters as well as my crappy old computer...)
+- Be as light as possible on RAM (storing the entire dataset into RAM causes unexpected behaviour on high performance clusters (that usually have very low memory) and older hardware.
-- Develop a file format that reduces the amount of stored redundancy and consequently output file sizes
+- Develop a file format that reduces the amount of stored redundancy and consequently output file sizes while style being `python`-readible without using external compression algorithms
-- Allow for output files to be versioned with git (or similar).
+- Allow for output files to be versioned with git (or similar) or inspected by using common text editors.
 Thus the choice of using plain text output files

 # Custom file format for output files